Camino Stage 4 & 5 - Leon to Santiago

 You can start on any day of your choosing, subject to availability.

-Yes, although we find our standard itineraries are perfect for most walkers, we can add additional nights at any point of the Camino and tailor-make the trip to meet your needs.
+Yes, although we find our standard itineraries are perfect for most walkers, we can add additional nights at many points of the Camino.
+Please speak to our team for recommendations of extra nights!

 A mixture of farm/dirt tracks, minor roads and footpaths.
 The route is well marked and easy to follow.